feathersjs/docs/api/services.md

 ### .update(id, data, params)

 `service.update(id, data, params) -> Promise` - Replaces the resource identified by `id` with `data`.
-The method should return a `Promise` with the complete, updated resource data. `id` can also be `null` when updating multiple records, with `params.query` containing the query criteria.
+The method should return with the complete, updated resource data. `id` can also be `null` when updating multiple records, with `params.query` containing the query criteria.

 > **Important:** A successful `update` method call emits the [`updated` service event](./events.md#updated-patched).